Mafyou/DetectCustomRom/README.md

-# DetectCustomRom
+# Maui Detect Stuff

-Detect if rooted or not.
+- Detect if rooted or not (Android).

-Will do VPN or not.
+- Detect if VPN is connected or not.